A big MAC for New Year’s

-At a June 18 meeting in Kenwood, First District Supervisor Susan Gorin laid out her vision for the north Sonoma Valley’s new Municipal Advisory Committee (MAC).
+At a June 18 meeting in Kenwood, First District Supervisor Susan Gorin laid out her vision for the north Sonoma Valley’s new Municipal Advisory Council (MAC).
 The MAC’s job is to make sure the service needs of this area get elevated, said Gorin.
 “Your function is to get to know your communities, the people not sitting here in the meetings, what’s important to them.”

 About 30 people from Kenwood and Glen Ellen (including one or two people from Eldridge) showed up to hear what Gorin had to say and give their input on the MAC’s formation – everything from voting on a name to boundary lines.

 Gorin presented three boundaries options.
 Map Three had the smallest area of inclusion, with boundaries tightly circling just the Kenwood village, Glen Ellen village and Eldridge.
 Map One had the largest area of inclusion, with boundaries running from Adobe Canyon Road down to Madrone Road.
 Gorin reminded the audience to be cognizant of the fact that the larger the swath of territory covered by the MAC, the more difficult it could be to unify the various communities’ voices and accomplish projects.
 That bit of advice didn’t seem to sway the majority of audience members, who overwhelmingly voted for Map One, the most inclusive option.